pliyo/sensu-plugins-influxdb-metrics-checker/README.md

 The result is that now we are able to experiment with our metrics and alerts, giving us a better understanding of whats going on in our systems.

 ## What it does
-The script will compare the values of yesterday at this time minus 25 minutes, with the values of today at this time minus 25 minus.
+The script will compare the values of yesterday at this time minus period, with the values of today at this time minus period.
+Being period a default value of 20 minutes.
 It will calculate the percentage of difference and will act on that.
 You will be able to set a threshold of warning and critical values where your program will act.
-It will also leave it 10 minutes to aggregate the data in influxdb, so we are more precise.
+It will also leave it 5 minutes to aggregate the data in influxdb, so we are more precise.

 ## Components
 There is just one script that you can find at